 Your blog is also another source of new content.
 In general, the more words you have on your site, the more words that search engines will have indexed you for, and you have a better chance for ranking for keywords which are on your website than for those which are not.
 This is the very essence of content marketing.

 Step 5 - Monitor your Ranking Progress

-Your SEO expert should be providing you with weekly, or at least monthly ranking reports so you can watch the progress over time.
+Your SEO expert will be provide you with periodic ranking reports so you can watch the progress over time.
 Don't expect miracles in the first week of any affordable SEO campaign.
 It takes time to build authority and establish your presence in the eyes of Google.
-But if you are consistent, even a modest SEO package can work very well.
+But if the work is consistent, even modest SEO services can make a noticeable difference.